-• A student shall not engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a client, or behavior toward a client that may reasonably be interpreted as physical, verbal, mental, or emotional abuse.
+- A student shall not engage in behavior that causes or may cause physical, verbal, mental, or emotional abuse to a client, or behavior toward a client that may reasonably be interpreted as physical, verbal, mental, or emotional abuse. - If you are excused from an internship site due to any Conduct violations, you may be removed from the program pending a formal investigation and interview of all involved parties. - If you are observed during the classroom portion of the course violating any of our Conduct standards, you will be issued an initial warning.
+Upon further observation of conduct violations, you will be dismissed from the program.